Skip to table of contents

 Guidelines for employment as a graduate assistant are listed on the Graduate College website.

-Financial Aid for eligible students is awarded at his/her HOME institution (with the exception of students in pursuit of a JD/dual degree), students must choose a HOME institution at the time of being admitted to both degree programs, and that HOME institution cannot be changed while the student is active in both degree programs.
+Financial Aid for eligible students is awarded at his/her HOME institution (with the exception of students in pursuit of a JD/dual degree).
+Students must choose a HOME institution at the time of being admitted to both degree programs, and that HOME institution cannot be changed while the student is active in both degree programs.
 The selected HOME institution will be responsible for processing all financial aid.
 While tuition and fees are assessed at both campuses for enrollment at each campus, it is the student’s responsibility to ensure that those charges are paid, whether financial aid is received or not.

-3.6.8 - Late Registration
+4.6.8 - Late Registration

 After 5 p.m. on the last day of regular enrollment, enrollment will be considered late; therefore, a $50 late enrollment fee will be assessed to the student.
 A student is permitted to enroll during the first week of a regular semester or the third day of a summer session but will be required to pay a late registration fee.